ThibaultJanBeyer/theyoutubegame/README.md

 # Feeling adventurous?
 Why don’t you join our team and start implementing cool stuf and make this game the #1 trending game.
 ## Marketers are also welcome because I’m not that of a marketer.
-Also any other cool people that want to help.
+Also, anyone else that want to help.